Quick & easy guide to the Body Ecology Diet: What to eat + healthy snacks

 Cultured vegetables are a wonderful way to introduce probiotics into your digestive tract at every meal.
 Consider making a salad with mixed field greens, romaine lettuce, your favorite raw vegetables (best grated), and a serving of cultured vegetables for flavor.
 Toss in some arame that has been soaked and chopped finely.

-To find out how much to drink and other fun ways to use probiotic liquids, read: The Many Healthy Uses of Probiotic Drinks You Likely Never Heard of — and Recommended Serving Sizes.
+To find out how much to drink and other fun ways to use probiotic liquids, read: 8 ultra-healthy uses of probiotic liquids: Serving sizes, storage & more.

-A. Milk Kefir: This tasty “feel good” fermented drink is best added when your inner ecosystem has healed (stage two).
+B. Milk kefir: This tasty “feel good” fermented drink is best added when your inner ecosystem has healed (Stage 2).

 Q. I’m ready to start the Body Ecology Diet.
 What can I eat?